TinnedMan/GitHub-D-HayesIS/demo.md

 *backup2.sql*
 *backup2new.sql*

-instead you can review line by line changes by visually inspecting the index or you can do a ` git -index` command for a terminal output
+instead you can review line by line changes by visually inspecting the index or you can do a ` git show-index` command for a terminal output

 > Demonstration below of git changes